roikaa/Tapu/README.md

 # キーボ (Kībō)

-A custom keyboard app with the chill Gruvbox theme and multi-language support
+A custom keyboard app with the greate Gruvbox Material theme and multi-language support

 ## Highlighted features